RoboCupAtHomeJP/iHR2024_challenge_winter/README_en.md

 There are three types of registration.

 Participation in the `Workshop & Presentation` is optional.
-However, we actively encourage to the teams to share their on-working researchs or strategies adopted during the  `iHR-C3`.
+However, we actively encourage to the teams to share their on-working researches or strategies adopted during the  `iHR-C3`.

 | Deadlines | Content |
 | --- | --- |